virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 - Read <a href="/releasenotes/" target="_blank">Realese Notes</a> to find out about the recent CS improvements

-- Find out the correspondence between <a href="/jelastic-cs-correspondence/" target="_blank">CS & Jelastic Versions</a>
+- Find out the correspondence between <a href="/virtuozzo-cs-correspondence/" target="_blank">CS & Virtuozzo PaaS Versions</a>